Gift Card Scams

 The FBI does not take these scams on for a few thousand dollars of loss – they deal with high amounts.
 Local police might be able to help, but in the most likely case, nothing can be done because the scammers are not even in the country.
 They might have help in the country, but not traceable.
 Someone is dropping the mail (priority mail) in the US, to make it seem more credible.
 Someone made copies of US money orders.

 The problem is that once a check or money order is cashed, it could take weeks or even months for the bounced payment to show up in a bank statement.
 For all the time it takes, the victim thinks everything is fine.
 Meanwhile the bank will try to recover the lost funds when it finds out about the unpaid checks.
+There are also "invoices" that ask you to pay in gift cards - NO credible company will ask for that type payment.
+It is used by scammers because no tracing to know who is using it.
+Buy gift cards ONLY to give as gifts to people you know!

 Once you realize it’s a scam, block the phone number and go silent on them.
 You might change your phone number, as they will likely sell the number to other scammers (they have flagged you as a real person who falls for scams).
 At the very least – DO NOT ANSWER ANY CALLS FROM NUMBERS YOU DON’T KNOW - EVER.
 A real person will leave you a message and you can call back if it's a legitimate person, a friend or family member.